Viral Vector Manufacturing Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The COVID-19 pandemic has underlined the importance of vaccine development for the global population, and it has had a positive impact on the growth of the viral vector manufacturing market.
-According to the World Health Organization (WHO) Global COVID-19 Vaccination - Strategic Vision for 2022, there are at least 17 vaccines in use.
-As of September 6, 2021, 5.4 billion doses were administered, and another 300 and more vaccine candidates were in clinical and preclinical development.
-Two viral vector vaccines have been authorized for emergency use in many countries for the COVID-19 vaccine as of January 7, 2022, according to the Viral Vector Vaccines segment published by the Infectious Diseases Society of America.
+The COVID-19 pandemic had underlined the importance of vaccine development for the global population, and it has had a positive impact on the growth of the viral vector manufacturing market.
+According to the WHO Global COVID-19 Vaccination - Strategic Vision for 2022, there are at least 17 vaccines in use.
+As of November 8, 2022, 12.88 billion doses were administered, and another 400 and more vaccine candidates were in clinical and preclinical development.
+Two viral vector vaccines have been authorized for emergency use in many countries for COVID-19, as of January 7, 2022, according to the Viral Vector Vaccines segment published by the Infectious Diseases Society of America.
+Moreover, various companies are launching their products and are involved in various partnerships, collaborations, and other developments which are expected to positively impact the market.
 For instance, in April 2020, AstraZeneca and Oxford University announced their partnership to develop a viral vectored vaccine utilizing a modified replication-deficient chimp adenovirus vector, ChAdOx1.
-Also, Janssen Biotech (Johnson & Johnson) has developed a viral vectored vaccine utilizing a replication-incompetent human adenovirus vector and received approval from Food and Drug Administration (FDA) in February 2021.
-The importance of viral vector manufacturing is increasing owing to the increasing research and developments occurring in current times.
+Also, Janssen Biotech (Johnson & Johnson) has developed a viral vector vaccine utilizing a replication-incompetent human adenovirus vector and received approval from US FDA in February 2021, importance of viral vector manufacturing is increasing owing to the increasing research and developments occurring in current times.

 Additionally, as the recombinant viral vectors are highly effective carriers of sequences encoding virus-disabling sequences, the appropriate and exact viral vectors usually need to be selected and adapted for application in the treatment of specific viral infections.
 Currently, there have been significant public and private sector initiatives are being taken for the development of viral vector vaccines, leading the key players to invest in capacity expansion for manufacturing activities.
-For example, in November 2020, a global contract development and manufacturing organization, Vibalogics announced its plans to invest USD 150 million to build a 110,000 square-foot facility near Boston in the United States.
-The facility will be used to produce clinical and commercial-stage oncolytic viruses and viral vectors.
-These related development activities by major players are also expected to boost the market’s growth.
+For example, in Augut 2022, Thermo Fisher opened a new manufacturing facility for viral vector production in Plainville, Massachusetts.
+The 300,000 square-foot-plant is opened with an aim to manufacture viral vectors, which are critical components in the development of gene therapies.
+Therefore, these related development activities by major players are also expected to boost the market's growth.

 Government initiatives such as direct funding towards viral vector manufacture, which is increasing awareness, while the regulatory environment is getting streamlined via changes, such as prompt approval processes, are driving the studied market's growth.
 These aforementioned factors can propel the market for viral vector manufacturing and are expected to grow in the future.
 However, the high cost of gene therapies and challenges in viral vector manufacturing capacity can impact market growth negatively.